DumbCodes/Sneaker-Gemz/Readme.md

 This Project is completed by group CLAY

-MERN STACK
+This project is being completed using MERN STACK:

-Mongo DB
+Mongo DB,
-Express
+Express,
-React
+React,
 Node JS